 His advice came many years ago.
 But I still think about it now.
 I love fashion and shopping.
 I try to present myself well at all times.
 (My dad now thinks I should spend less on my wardrobe and put more toward superannuation!)
 I feel most beautiful when I’m wearing great clothes and having fun.
 These are the times when I can forget about my illness.

 A few people have told me they would hate to look like I do.
 They said they could not cope with looking so different.
 They could not cope with the comments and stares.
 I think this is a reflection of their own personalities, not my appearance.
-I think their insecurities come from how the media emphasises and defines external beauty and perfection.

 Claire Vickery is the CEO and founder of the Butterfly Foundation, which supports Australians with eating disorders.
 She is also a member of the National Advisory Group on Body Image.
 Ms Vickery believes that people love beauty.